gbella/languageofdata/README.md

 ## Why is it so hard to parse the Language of Data?

-State-of-the-art natural language processing tools are trained on standard language consisting of full sentences, e.g. Wikipedia.
+State-of-the-art natural language processing tools are trained on standard language (e.g. Wikipedia) or on social media content (e.g. tweets).
 They analyse text _in context_, looking at a window of preceding and following words and phrases.
-In the Language of Data, context is short or non-existent, and orthography and syntax are non-standard.
+In the Language of Data, context is short or non-existent, and orthography and syntax are used in specific, non-standard ways.
 Conventional NLP tools vastly underperform on such text (e.g. 10-40% of F-measure for named entity recognition, 70% of accuracy in classifying parts of speech).
 The specific grammar of the Language of Data needs specifically designed NLP tools.

 ## Resources and tools for parsing the Language of Data